michaelb/sniprun/README.md

 - Meddle with standart output / stderr
 - Need to read from stdin
-- Prints incorrect UTF8 characters, or just too many lines
+- Print incorrect UTF8 characters, or just too many lines
-- Access files; sniprun does not run in a virtual environment, it accesses files just like your own code do, but since it does not run the whole program, something might go wrong. **Relative paths may cause issues**, as the current working directory for sniprun will be somewhere in ~/.cache, and relative imports may miss.
+- Access files; sniprun does not run in a virtual environment, it accesses files just like your own code do, but since it does not run the whole program, something might go wrong. **Relative paths may cause issues**, as the current working directory for sniprun will be somewhere in ~/.cache/sniprun, and relative imports may miss.
-- For import support level and higher, Sniprun fetch code from the saved file (and not the neovim buffer).
-Be sure that the functions / imports your code need have been _written_.

 ## Troubleshooting